sumitNITS/Kafka/README.md

 step4:
 Now, start the kafka shell using the command below:

-#docker exec -it kafka /bin/sh
+#docker exec -it kafka bash

 step5:
 In order to create the kafka topic move to: